- About The Myers-Briggs Company

 - Leading others and leading the organisation

-Anna found that The Myers-Briggs Company’s sessions on authentic leadership were especially revealing.
+The sessions on authentic leadership were especially revealing.
 “This really resonated with the group.
 They saw that good leadership is not about having to be a certain type of leader.
-The best thing to be is the best version of yourself, and [The Myers-Briggs Company, formerly OPP] showed that this programme is a supportive process for self development – we don’t chase an external ‘ideal’.”
+The best thing to be is the best version of yourself, and the consultant showed that this program is a supportive process for self development – we don’t chase an external ‘ideal’.”

-For Mark, there were two big takeaways.
+For him, there were two big points to take away.
 One was to treat bChannels people like clients.
 “People are our business.
 We are a consultancy – we don’t have products – so our approach to clients is that we inspire, we guide and we grow their business, but we had not placed enough emphasis on doing this with our own people.
-The leadership programme helped us to realise this.”
+The leadership program helped us to realise this”

 The second point refers to the way the development was handled: research and collaboration were insisted upon, and this led to a tailored programme that was specific to the leadership needs of bChannels.

-“[The Myers-Briggs Company, formerly OPP] really understood the practical needs of our business,” said Mark.
-“They were flexible in the way the programme was implemented to make sure that it worked for us, but they also gave great insight.
+“The consultants really understood the practical needs of our business,” he added.
+“They were flexible in the way the program was implemented to make sure that it worked for us, but they also gave great insight.
 They’ve been invaluable in creating trust.”

 This really resonated with the group.
 They saw that good leadership is not about having to be a certain type of leader.